cloudflare/cloudflare-docs/content/kv/tutorials/workers-kv-from-rust.md

 To get started:

-1. Run the `git clone` command to create a basic project using the [rustwasm-worker template](https://github.com/cloudflare/rustwasm-worker-template/).
+1. Open your terminal and run the `git clone` command to create a basic project using the [rustwasm-worker template](https://github.com/cloudflare/rustwasm-worker-template/).
 2.  `cd` into the new project.
 3. Use the current state of the git repository as the initial commit by running the `git add` and `git commit` commands in your terminal.